7 Ways to Grow Back Your Edges [Natural Hair Growth Solutions]

 GROWING BACK YOUR EDGES

 Are you experiencing any thinning on your edges?
-This kind of hair loss is caused by traction alopecia.
+One of the leading causes of this kind of hair loss is caused by traction alopecia.
 Traction alopecia is caused by tension from aggressive hairstyles such as braids, extensions, ponytails or weaves.
-Traction alopecia causes hair-loss because the hair on your hairline and edges are very delicate and cannot take high tension loads for an extended period of time.
+Traction alopecia causes hair-loss because the hair on your hairline and edges are very delicate and cannot take high tension for an extended period of time.
 If you are experiencing hair-loss on your edges and/or hairline please do not loose faith, believe me you are not alone!
-There are many solutions that you can implement to solve this issue.
-By implementing the right hair-styling methods, eating the right foods, and applying the proper oils to your edges, they will grow back.
-Below we have listed 7 tips that you can implement to grow back your edges.
+By implementing the right hair-styling methods, eating the right foods, and applying the proper oils to your edges, they can grow back over time.
+Below we have listed 7 tips that you can implement to your hair care routine to help grow back your edges.

 Tip #1: UNDERSTAND YOUR HAIR GROWTH CYCLE